-3 Ways To Know If Honey Is Legit So You Get The Most Health Benefits
+3 Ways To Pick The Best Honey So You Get The Most Health Benefits

 Honey adds a touch of sweetness to really anything you want.
 This silky and slightly sticky delight is also antibacterial, anti-inflammatory, and is an antioxidant, which may seem like a lot of antis, but we’re far from anti-honey.

 To get all its superhuman benefits, though, you need to pick the right honey, so we decided to consult a honey expert to get the tips and tricks for figuring out which one is legit.
 Suzy Scherr, chef and author of the new book The Honey Companion, tells us precisely what to look for and what to avoid when shopping around for this treat.

 Honey is no different from most foods: When buying it, aim to avoid processed options.
 When honey is processed it's heated, which can destroy its beneficial elements and make it less nutritious, says Scherr.
 Look for labels that say raw to avoid missing out on critical nutrients.